Agora - where research meets the public

 With the exception of the deadline, length of the project plan and the budget, all information regarding submissions applies to both Agora projects and Agora rolling call projects.
 The entire project proposal has to be submitted in English.

-The applications are evaluated in a competitive procedure by an international commission composed of scientists and experts in science communication.
+The applications are evaluated in a competitive procedure by an international panel composed of scientists and experts in science communication.

 Agora regulations